A4OpS/mlops-tinystories/reports/README.md

 >
 > Answer:

 Overall, the biggest challenge with this project for our group was everything regarding deployment and the cloud.
-From trying to build containers to having our containers and our code and dvc collaberating with GCP.
+From trying to build containers to having our containers and our code and dvc collaborating with GCP.
 We had a lot of problems building the containers and also making sure they worked afterwards by trying to run the images on other computers.
 The reason for this was that building the containers took very long to build, which meant that debugging this process took a very long time.
+Later in the project we got better at using base-images we created with our requirements and some debugging/interactive tools.

 For running experiments on the compute engine, we also ran into trouble with our experiments dying or running into a wall without any proper warnings/errors.
 This made finding the reason for why the VM's could not run our code very hard.
 The troubles of using this compute engine also meant we were not able to run large experiments quickly.

 ### Question 27